-If you thought you thought there was a National Day for everything, we have a new one for you.
-June 2 is National Rotisserie Day, so we’re bringing you a recipe for campfire rotisserie chicken.
-Smoky, moist, and full of flavor, this is a delicious way to cook on the campfire!
+To celebrate National Rotisserie Chicken Day, we’re bringing you a recipe for campfire rotisserie chicken.
+Smoky, moist, and full of flavor, this is a delicious way to cook a bird on the campfire!

-To make this recipe, you’ll need a campfire rotisserie.
-You can make your own DIY rotisserie if you’re feeling handy.
-But there’s no shame in buying a rotisserie either.
+You’ll need a campfire rotisserie to make this recipe.
+If you’re feeling handy, you can make your own DIY rotisserie, but there’s no shame in buying a rotisserie either.
 You can choose either an electric rotating campfire rotisserie or a manual rotisserie with a grill.

 Be sure to see our notes below before cooking.
-Also note that campfire rotisserie chicken requires an overnight brine and 4-8 hours of cooking time, so be sure to plan for that.
+Among other things, campfire rotisserie chicken requires an overnight brine and 4-8 hours of cooking time, so be sure to plan ahead.
 Good luck and have fun with your campfire cooking!

 Campfire Rotisserie Chicken Recipe

-We love the campfire rotisserie chicken recipe created by Mighty Mrs. While we’ve featured the recipe below, we also encourage you to modify the spices to your tastes.
-This recipe is inspired by North Carolina BBQ, but you could also create an herby vinegar mixture to douse the chicken.
+We love the campfire rotisserie chicken recipe created by Mighty Mrs. Feel free to follow the recipe to the letter, or make it your own by modifying the spices to your individual tastes.
+This recipe is inspired by North Carolina BBQ, but you could create an herby vinegar mixture to douse the chicken as well.

 - In addition to a campfire rotisserie, you will need cooking twine, a squirt bottle, and a large stock pot for this recipe.